What Is Thailand’s National Debt?

-Thailand’s national debt stood at 41.9% of GDP at the end of 2017, according to the International Monetary Fund (IMF).
+Thailand’s national debt was 50.4% of the country’s GDP at the end of 2020, according to the International Monetary Fund (IMF).
 This is a low level, which is typical of emerging Asian economies.

-The debt to GDP ratio of Thailand peaked in 2015, as shown in the graph below.
+The debt to GDP ratio of Thailand peaked near to 58% around 2000.
 The ratio fell twice earlier in the century.

 However, that ratio is the interplay between debt and income, so when the GDP raises, existing debt fall as a percentage of the national income.
 So, for the debt to GDP ratio to rise, the nation’s debts would have to increase aa a faster rate than GDP.